Switch up your usual dips with this Georgian walnut spread: eggplant pkhali. It’s hearty yet surprisingly light and makes a great appetizer or snack.

 Pkhali serving options

 Call pkhali a dip or a spread or a pâté – it can be all of these things and more.
-At restaurants, we’ve seen pkhali served several ways: as dips to Georgian bread, as formed balls meant to be eaten on their own, and as a filling to fried or grilled vegetables.
+At restaurants, we’ve seen pkhali served as dips for Georgian bread and as formed balls meant to be eaten on their own.

 Now that we can make it ourselves at home, all bets are off.
-It is incredible as a composed dish atop grilled eggplant – tasty as an appetizer or a light lunch.
-But we also end up eating it over the course of a few days, most often straight out of the container with a spoon.
+It is incredible as a composed dish atop grilled eggplant – akin to badrijani nigvzit – perfect as an appetizer or a light lunch.
+We also end up eating it over the course of a few days, most often straight out of the container with a spoon.

 - 11/2 lbs eggplant